 - Earn a monthly salary equivalent to at least twice the California minimum wage for full-time employment.8

-Piece rates and production/non-discretionary bonuses (but not discretionary bonuses) are included in determining your regular rate of pay.10 It also includes
+Piece rates and production/non-discretionary bonuses (but not discretionary bonuses) are also included in determining your regular rate of pay in California.11

-However, there are a number of payments that are generally excluded from determining the “regular rate.”
-This includes:
+However, there are several payments that are generally excluded from determining the “regular rate.”
+These exclusions include:

 - Payments in the nature of gifts made during holidays